soundpress/RulesOfNYC/docs/c06/index.rst

    (8) Paints and related paint waste products from any source that tend to clog or otherwise interfere with the operation of the sewerage system;

-   (9) Wastewater having a pH lower than 5.0 or higher than 12.0 or having any other corrosive property likely to cause damage to structures or equipment of the sewerage system or create a hazard to personnel;
+   (9) Corrosive wastewater having a pH lower than 5.0 or higher than 12.0 or having any other corrosive property likely to cause damage to structures or equipment of the sewerage system or create a hazard to personnel;

-   (10) Toxic substances in such quantities, which the person knows or has reason to know, may when discharged from a single source or in combination with other sources:
+   (10) Toxic substances in such quantities, which may when discharged from a single source or in combination with other sources:

       (i) interfere with any sewage treatment process, including sludge digestion;

-      (ii) limit the City's options for operating its sewerage system or disposing of the sewage sludge, grit or scum generated at water pollution control plants;
+      (ii) limit the City’s options for operating its sewerage system or disposing of the sewage sludge, grit or scum generated at wastewater resource recovery facilities;

       (iii) be detrimental to the health of human beings, animals, or aquatic life;

-      (iv) create any adverse effect in the receiving waters; or
+      (iv) have any negative impact on the receiving waters; or

       (v) violate federal or state laws or regulations or the requirements of a discharge permit of a sewage treatment plant issued pursuant to § 402 of the Federal Water Pollution Control Act, commonly referred to as the Clean Water Act, as amended, or any other permit issued pursuant to federal or state law.

-   (11) Toxic substances in such quantities which, when discharged from a single source or in combination with other sources:
+   (11) Toxic substances in such quantities which may, when discharged from a single source or in combination with other sources:

       (i) violate any federal or state laws, regulations, rules or standards governing such discharge; or